NateCross/Coding-Obsidian-Vault/Webdev/1-Notes/202201021314-Getting-Started-HTML.md

-# Getting Started with HTML
+# Getting Started with HTML and CSS
 ## 1. HTML and CSS
 - p.
 48 of PDF
 - These are the very fundamentals; the basics of why HTML and CSS work and stuff.